stanley-tarce/stock-app-react/README.md

 # Stock React App
 Stock React App  is the frontend website for the Stock App.
 **To access the backend repository, please click this [link](https://github.com/stanley-tarce/avion-banking-api)**

+Stock App is both an admin-based and a trader-based application that lets users manage, buy, and sell stocks.
+The application uses IEX-Ruby-Client API.

 ### Live/Demo
 Please use this [link](https://stock-app-react.vercel.app) to access the app